mlrun/mlrun/docs/change-log/index.md

 Starting with v1.3.0, and continuing in subsequent releases, obsolete functions are getting removed from the code.

 **Deprecated and removed from v1.3.0 code**<br>
-The following MLRun APIs have been deprecated since at least v1.0.0.
-Until now, a warning appeared if you attempted to use them.
-They are now removed from the code:
+The following MLRun APIs have been deprecated since at least v1.0.0 and are now removed from the code:
 - `project.workflows`
 - `project.functions`
 - `project.artifacts`